Microservice Architecture vs. Monolithic Architecture

 Benefits of a Microservice Architecture

-By splitting our monolithic backend into business-specific services, we can address a number of the shortcomings of the monolithic backend.
+By splitting your monolithic backend into business-specific services, you can address a number of the shortcomings of the monolithic backend.

 A prime example of a self-contained microservice is authentication.
 Every application requires the user to signup, sign in, reset the password, perform email validation, etc.